floidgilbert/jsr223/readme-release.txt

     build in package.
     Test all links in the documentation.

 --- Change version numbers and dependencies in DESCRIPTION file.
+Update versions and release info in NEWS and user manual.

 --- Build and test R project on all supported platforms.
     Run standard tests with `devtools::test()`.